-- May 12, 2021 Seniors, Veterans, and Persons with Disabilities - May 19, 2021 Community Safety: Fire Protection - May 26, 2021 Early Childhood - June 9, 2021 Youth and Young Adults - June 23, 2021 Mental & Behavioral Health/Disabled - June 30, 2021 Housing & Homelessness - July 7, 2021 Community Safety: Justice Systems - July 14, 2021 Safety Net Services - July 21, 2021 Immigration/Racial Equity Across Systems - July 28, 2021 Library, Arts & Culture, Agriculture - August 4, 2021 Environment & Transportation
+- May 19, 2021 Community Safety: Fire Protection - May 26, 2021 Early Childhood - June 9, 2021 Youth and Young Adults - June 23, 2021 Mental & Behavioral Health/Disabled - June 30, 2021 Housing & Homelessness - July 7, 2021 Community Safety: Justice Systems - July 14, 2021 Safety Net Services - July 21, 2021 Immigration/Racial Equity Across Systems - July 28, 2021 Library, Arts & Culture, Agriculture - August 4, 2021 Environment & Transportation

-A total of 94 subject matter experts -- including county program staff, community-based program staff, and residents with lived experience -shared their expertise with the Advisory Board and the public during these presentations.
+A total of 94 subject matter experts -- including county program staff, community-based program staff, and residents with lived experience -- shared their expertise with the Advisory Board and the public during these presentations.
 The data and materials submitted by presenters are contained in Advisory Board meeting records.
 Collectively, they provided a wealth of information about community needs, trends, service gaps, and potential solutions.
 This material, along with significant additional data and ideas shared during public comment, form the basis of the updated Community Needs Assessment that is being prepared for submission to the Board of Supervisors.